History of AIPAC in Timeline

 2021: AIPAC Forms Political Action Committee

-In late 2021, AIPAC formed its own political action committee and announced plans for a Super PAC that can spend money on candidates' behalf.
+In late 2021, AIPAC formed its own political action committee and announced plans for a Super PAC, which can spend money on candidates' behalf.
+Prior to 2021, AIPAC did not directly raise funds for political candidates.

-March 2022: AIPAC Criticized for Backing Election Campaigns
+March 2022: AIPAC Criticized for Backing Republican Members of Congress

-In early March 2022, AIPAC was criticized for backing the election campaigns of 37 Republican members of Congress who voted against certifying Biden's 2020 U.S. presidential election victory after the 2021 United States Capitol attack.
+After forming its first PAC in early March 2022, AIPAC faced criticism for supporting the election campaigns of 37 Republican members of Congress who voted against certifying Biden's 2020 U.S. presidential election victory after the 2021 United States Capitol attack.

 2022: AIPAC Spending in Democratic Primaries

-In 2022, AIPAC spent $24 million through its political action committee to defeat candidates not considered pro-Israel enough in the Democratic Party primaries.
-This funding was supported by Republican Trump campaign financiers.
+In 2022, AIPAC spent $24 million via the United Democracy Project to defeat candidates not considered pro-Israel enough in the Democratic Party primaries, supported by contributions from Republican Trump campaign financiers.

 August 2024: AIPAC Headquarters Vandalized